What extra fees can you face when buying a car?

 Dealer-installed add-on items can be extremely lucrative for the dealership and boost the bottom line.

-Oddly enough, I spotted one dealer at one point this spring adding nearly $1,000 to an SUV's price for some sort of paint protection.
+Oddly enough, I spotted one dealer this spring adding nearly $1,000 to an SUV's price for some sort of paint protection.
 And yes, you can negotiate to reduce or eliminate that fee, even if the dealer says every car on the lot has that add-on.

 Take a hard look at what you might be charged for dealer-installed options, such as an interior protection package for the vehicle's upholstery, nitrogen in tires, window tinting, chrome-plated wheels, all-season floor mats, wheel locks, cargo trays and alarm systems.
 If you want such items, and they're reasonably priced, you might agree to it.
 Otherwise, experts say, you should question extra fees for something you don't want or need.